 If you are reading this you or your injured loved one has already left the area where the injury occurred and hopefully have already sought medical assistance.
 But as a general rule of thumb, your first step after being injured due to someone else's negligence is to seek medical treatment.
 If you fail to see a doctor, later the insurance company will say that you really were not injured or that your injury really wasn't that bad.
 So, step one is....go see a doctor.

-Your choice of attorney is an important one.
+Your choice of an attorney is an important one.
 It can make the difference between winning and losing your case.
-During your meetings ask each attorney about his or her experience, how he or she communicates with clients, and any other questions you may have.
-During your meeting the attorneys will ask you many questions about your case to get a better understanding of the likelihood of success.
+During your meetings ask each attorney about his or her experience, how he or she communicates with clients and any other questions you may have.
+During your meeting, the attorneys will ask you many questions about your case to get a better understanding of the likelihood of success.
 If one of the attorneys makes promises about how much money you should expect to receive, I suggest you leave.
-A good attorney will take time to investigate your case.
+A good attorney will take the time to investigate your case.

 The best personal injury attorneys will his/her clients informed of any significant developments, including negotiations, while your case is pending.
 During this time as well, you should concentrate on your rehabilitation and getting back to a normal life.

 Step 8: Do We have to go to Court?
 Negotiating a Settlement in Indianapolis, IN

 It is not uncommon for a personal injury claim, like car accidents, to be settled before even filing a lawsuit.
 During the negotiation phase, your attorney may be presented with an offer of settlement from the insurance company.
 Your attorney will discuss the offer with you and provide you with an opinion on whether or not you should accept the offer.
 While your attorney will give his or her opinion on the offer, it is ultimately your decision to accept or reject the settlement offer.